A healthy, unbelievably flavorful and different salad, quick and easy for a weekday night dinner or lunch! Absolutely fantastic!

 Instructions:

-2. Start small pot of water with salt in to a boil with 3 eggs in it beginning with cold water.
-Allow to boil for 8 minutes and rinse under cold water and allow to sit in pot of cold water for at least 5 minutes with shell on.
+2. Start a small sauce pan of water with salt in to a boil with 3 eggs in it beginning with cold water.
+Allow to boil for 8 min and rinse under cold water and allow to sit in pot of cold water for at least 5 min with shell on.

-5. Take shells off of eggs and slice eggs if desired.
+6. Take shells off of eggs and slice eggs, if desired.
 Otherwise, serve alongside salad to be eaten with it.

-I’m telling you…I could eat this salad at least once a week!
-It is so flavorful and a great combination of ingredients!
-Healthy to boot!
+I’m telling you…I could eat this salad at least once a week.
+It is so flavorful and a great combination of ingredients, and healthy to boot!

 Similar Posts: